Time Evolution of Temperature and Entropy of Various Collapsing Domain Walls: Occupation Number of the Radiation

 Consider an observer with detectors that are designed to register particles for the scalar field $\phi$ at early times.
 At late times, the observer will interpret each mode $b$ in terms of the simple harmonic oscillator states, with final frequency $\bar{\omega}$.
 The number of quanta in eigenmode $b$ can be found by decomposing the wavefunction $(\ref{eq:latewavefunction})$ into the simple harmonic oscillator states and evaluating the occupation number.
 The wavefunction $\psi$ written in terms of the simple harmonic basis, $\{\varphi_n \}$, at $t=0$ is given by

 where

 which is the overlap of a Gaussian with the simple harmonic basis functions.
 The occupation number at eigenfrequency $\bar \omega$ is given by the expectation value

-After substitution, we find that the occupation number in the eigenmode $b$ is given by (see Appendix B in Ref.\cite{Greenwood:2009pd})
+After substitution, we find that the occupation number in the eigenmode $\textit b$ is given by (see Appendix B in Ref.\cite{Greenwood:2009pd})

-We will find that the plot is very similar to a typical Planck distribution.
+We will find that in each case, just as with the quantum treatment, the plot is very similar to a typical Planck distribution.
 Therefore, we can find the temperature of the radiation by treating the occupation number of each eigenmode $b$ as if it followed the Plank distribution,

-For the total system, the plot of occupation number as a function of frequency is shown in Fig.(\ref{fig:Nschwcosmo}).
-Notice how similar this is to a Planck distribution.
-In fact, as time goes on, the distribution becomes more and more Planck-like as the oscillations in the curve dampen out and the $\bar{\omega}=0$ occupation number gets larger.
 If one plots $\ln{(1+1/N)}$ as a function of $\bar{\omega}$, the slope will yield $\beta$.

-The plot of $ln(1+1/N)$ as a function of frequency is shown in Fig.(\ref{fig:lnNschwcosmo}).
-The straight lines represent best-fit lines whose slopes represent $\beta$ at the chosen time.
-It should be noted at this point that $\beta$ is in terms of scaled time $\eta$ instead of the asymptotic observer time $t$.
-Therefore, we must rescale $\beta$ back to the observer's time, which is achieved by
+It should be noted at this point that $\beta$ is in terms of scaled time $\tilde{\eta}$ instead of the asymptotic observer time $t$.
+Therefore, we must rescale $\beta$ back to the observer's time using Eq.(\ref{eq:ttoeta}), which is achieved by

-While in scaled time $\eta$ the $\beta$ actually diverges, in the asymptotic observer's time $t$ the $\beta$ actually approaches a constant, as shown in Fig.(\ref{fig:betaschwcosmo}).

-Finally, the temperature as a function of the observer's time can be found by inverting $\beta$, as shown in Fig.(\ref{fig:tempschwcosmo}).
+Finally, the temperature as a function of the observer's time can be found by inverting $\beta$.

-Notice how, from Fig.(\ref{fig:tempschwcosmo}), there is a short time where the temperature increases before it starts to decrease again.
-This is an effect which is much more prominent when the domain wall starts just inside the cosmological horizon, and it is suppressed the smaller the cosmological constant is.
-Notice also that the temperature approaches a constant at late times.
-According to \cite{Arraut:2008hc}, the Hawking temperature of a de Sitter Schwarzschild black hole is \be T_H=\frac{1}{8\pi M}-\frac{\Lambda M}{2\pi}. \ee From this we find that the ratio of the late time temperature in Fig.(\ref{fig:tempschwcosmo}) to the accepted Hawking temperature is $T_{Schw\Lambda}/T_H=1.02$.
-We will now determine how the late time temperature scales with the mass of the domain wall.
-The plot of the domain wall's late time temperature as a function of mass, along with the best-fit curve, is shown in Fig.(\ref{fig:tempdepschwcosmo}).